Skip to main content

 • atmosphere

-• “Fantastic atmosphere, with the game's wonderful pixel art style and moody coloration breathing unholy life into its wild and treacherous setting, which, when paired with the title’s fantastic soundtrack that ranges from creepy ambient melodies to epic heavy metal pieces, results in true dark fantasy magnificence.”
+• “Fantastic atmosphere, with the game's wonderful pixel art style and moody coloration breathing unholy life to its wild and treacherous setting which, when paired with the title’s fantastic soundtrack that ranges from creepy ambient melodies to epic heavy metal pieces, results in true dark fantasy magnificence that evokes some of the greats from the 80s and 90s, with special note going to the classic Castlevania titles, that are the game’s biggest influence.”

-• “A big part of what I've felt Migami has excelled at since the days of LeCarde Chronicles 1 is creating a dense atmosphere in their games.”
+• “A big part of what I've felt Migami has excelled at since the days of Lecarde Chronicles 1 is creating a dense atmosphere to their games.”

 • grinding

-• “Some achievements are super annoying farming ones (grind 4 secret bosses for maxing out stats and grind random weak enemies for that one frustrating drop they have to complete equipment).”
+• “Some achievements are super annoying farming ones, requiring grinding for secret bosses to max out stats and farming random weak enemies for rare drops to complete equipment.”

 • “And if you're a completionist, prepare for disgusting amounts of tedious farming.”